cockroachdb/docs/v19.1/architecture/transaction-layer.md

 ### Transaction records

+To track the status of a transaction's execution, we write a value called a transaction record to our key-value store.
+All of a transaction's write intents point back to this record, which lets any transaction check the status of any write intents it encounters.
+This kind of canonical record is crucial for supporting concurrency in a distributed environment.

-When a transaction starts, `TxnCoordSender` writes a transaction record to the range containing the first key modified in the transaction.
-As mentioned above, the transaction record provides the system with a source of truth about the status of a transaction.
+Transaction records are always written to the same range as the first key in the transaction, which is known by the `TxnCoordSender`.
+However, the transaction record itself isn't created until one of the following conditions occur:

+- The write operation commits
+- The `TxnCoordSender` heartbeats the transaction
+- An operation forces the transaction to abort

-The transaction record expresses one of the following dispositions of a transaction:
+Given this mechanism, the transaction record uses the following states:

-- `PENDING`: The initial status of all values, indicating that the write intent's transaction is still in progress.
+- `PENDING`: Indicates that the write intent's transaction is still in progress.
-- `COMMITTED`: Once a transaction has completed, this status indicates that the value can be read.
+- `COMMITTED`: Once a transaction has completed, this status indicates that write intents can be treated as committed values.
-- `ABORTED`: If a transaction fails or is aborted by the client, it's moved into this state.
+- `ABORTED`: Indicates that the transaction was aborted and its values should be discarded.
+- _Record does not exist_: If a transaction encounters a write intent whose transaction record doesn't exist, it uses the write intent's timestamp to determine how to proceed.
+If the write intent's timestamp is within the transaction liveness threshold, the write intent's transaction is treated as if it is `PENDING`, otherwise it's treated as if the transaction is `ABORTED`.

-The transaction record for a committed transaction remains until all its write intents are converted to multi-version concurrency control values (also known as MVCC, which is [explained in greater depth in the storage layer](storage-layer.html#mvcc)).
-For an aborted transaction, the transaction record can be deleted at any time, which also means that CockroachDB treats missing transaction records as if they belong to aborted transactions.
+The transaction record for a committed transaction remains until all its write intents are converted to MVCC values.

 ### Write intents

 Values in CockroachDB are not written directly to the storage layer; instead everything is written in a provisional state known as a "write intent."
 These are essentially MVCC records with an additional value added to them which identifies the transaction record to which the value belongs.

 Whenever an operation encounters a write intent (instead of an MVCC value), it looks up the status of the transaction record to understand how it should treat the write intent value.
+If the transaction record is missing, the operation checks the write intent's timestamp and evaluates whether or not it is considered expired.

 #### Resolving write intents